 As mentioned before, powdery mildew and botrytis are major threats among heavy foliage plants due to the compact nature that aids the spread of the diseases.
 Watering above the foliage will allow excess moisture to sit in the cubbyholes of the stem, enticing harmful bacteria to thrive.
 Remove the affected areas and improve the growing conditions by situating the plant in a brighter location with the use of the bottom-up method of irrigation.

-Sudden flower loss can be caused by an array of different issues, including an change in location, too little hydration, too hot or cold temperatures or droughts and pests.
+Sudden flower loss can be caused by an array of different issues, including a change in location, too little hydration, too hot or cold temperatures or droughts and pests.
 Whilst the plant is in bloom, keep the soil evenly moist, to hydrate the thirsty work of producing flowers.
 Locations that are outside of the recommended temperature bracket, or have drastic fluctuations must also be kept off the cards, as Chrysanthemum can be very sensitive to the ambient warmth that they're situated in.
 The final issue could be to do with pests.
-Although it's highly unlikely that an infestation will cause a sudden change in health, have a quick inspection for vine weevils (located in the soil), spider mite, aphids and thrips.
+Although it's highly unlikely that an infestation will cause a sudden change in health, have a quick inspection for Vine Weevils (located in the soil), Spider Mites, Aphids and Thrips.

 There are over fifty species of Chrysanthemums that originated from Eastern Europe to Asia.
-The genus was first described back in the mid eighteenth century by Carl Linnaeus who named the species after the Greek words, chrys 'golden' and flowers Campanula comes from the Latin words for 'little bells' which refer to the shape of the flowers that are put out in summertime.
+The genus was first described back in the mid-eighteenth century by Carl Linnaeus who named the species after the Greek words, chrys 'golden' and flowers, anthos, which refer to the most common coloured flower in the genus.

-H1c - can be grown outdoors in spring and summer in a sheltered location, but is fine to remain indoors.
-If you decide to bring this houseplant outdoors, do not allow it to endure more than an hour of direct sunlight a day as this will burn the leaves.
-Regularly keep an eye out for pests, especially when retrieving the plant back indoors.
+H1c (Hardiness Zone 11) - Can be grown outdoors between late spring and summer throughout most of the UK while nighttime temperatures are above 8℃ (46℉).
+If you decide to bring the plant outdoors, don't allow it to endure more than an hour of direct sunlight a day as it may result in sun-scorch.
+Regularly keep an eye out for pests, especially when re-introducing back indoors.